The purpose of the B/MD Program are:

 Students may major in any field but must complete specified courses for this program and application to medical school.
 If a student fails to meet the above requirements, they will not be allowed to matriculate directly into the Indiana University School of Medicine.
 The student may seek admission to the School of Medicine through normal pathways, including the interview.

 Six students will be selected each year.
-The University of Southern Indiana will provide full tuition waivers for the undergraduate portion of the program, not to exceed eight academic semesters. (scholarship guidelines)
+The University of Southern Indiana will provide full tuition waivers for the undergraduate portion of the program, not to exceed eight academic semesters. (scholarship guidelines) In addition students will be allowed to keep the David L. Rice scholarship.

 If a student fails to maintain the required GPA, they will be dismissed from the program and their level of scholarship will drop back to the level of the departmental scholarship awarded upon application as a freshman at the University of Southern Indiana (assuming the student meets the minimum grade point average requirements for that scholarship).